 binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof coverings could not be fully seen from ground level.
-The roof is mainly pitched and clad with tiles, which are of mixed vintage.
-There is a flat bituminous felt covering to the dormer projection.
-Access into the available roof space is gained from the attic space leading from the attic floor bedroom.
-This roof space is partially floored and the roof is constructed of timber rafters, joists and sarking.
-Insulation materials were evident which restricted our inspection.
+The roof over is pitched and overlaid in slates with metal ridge and hip caps, and there is also flat decked platform which appears to be clad in metal sheeting.
+The flat decked platform was not seen and only a restricted view of areas of the roof was possible from ground floor level.
+Valleys are of lead, where seen.
+The attic area has been floored and lined and there is a doorway giving access to a roof void area which was extremely full of storage.
+The roof over is a traditional timber framed pitched roof with the roof void area, where seen, having insulation over ceiling joists.
+The attic area also accommodates the central heating boiler.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are plastic.
+Rainwater goods are of cast iron with some ogee style guttering.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-External walls appear to be of cavity brick construction, generally roughcast externally.
-There are areas of PVC cladding incorporated to the main walls of the building.
+The main walls are of solid stone construction, cement rendered externally.